ben-dh3/broken_blog_application/http_bites/01_intro_to_http.md

 They could download and run the program themselves.
 But a better way is to run the program on a machine, and allow users to access it through their Internet connection.
-This is the basics of how the Web works.
+These are the basics of how the Web works.

-The "central" machine where the program runs (alongside usually a database software) is called the **server**.
+The "central" machine where the program runs (usually alongside a database software) is called the **server**.
 The machine and software used by users to interact with the program is called the **client**.